 Record labels, however, are happy with their return from services like Spotify which goes some way to explaining why the service is able to offer such a broad range of content.
 Spotify claims to offers listeners more than 30 million songs to choose from.

 Artist criticisms have also not stopped music fans from signing up in their droves as well.
-As of March 2017, Spotify had more than 50 million users paying a monthly subscription fee and countless more using the service, with adverts, for free.
+As of May 2018, Spotify had more than 170 million monthly active users (some using it for free, with adverts) and 75 million paid subscribers.